Written By: Sarah Szczypinski

 Work on Your Budget

 - Cut Non-Essential Spending: Take a closer look at your budget and cut as much wasteful spending as possible.
 Are you paying for multiple streaming services on top of cable?
 Maybe it’s time for one of them to go.
-Do you have a plethora of ebooks you’ve downloaded but never read?
+In addition, do you have a plethora of ebooks you’ve downloaded but never read?
 Instead of adding to that collection, try reading what you have (or, if you have something else you want to read, head to the library — that’s free!).
 See where else you can trim spending in your budget.
-Remember, this is for the dream of homeownership!
+Additionally, this is for the dream of homeownership!
 Use that as your motivator.

 - Save Your Down Payment: One of the benefits of adjusting your budget is the ability to save for a mortgage down payment.
 Investing cash is required by most banks, and a larger up-front sum will reduce your monthly payments.
-Keep in mind most lenders ask that you put down anywhere from 3% to 20% of the cost of the home.
+Therefore, keep in mind most lenders ask that you put down anywhere from 3% to 20% of the cost of the home.

 - Practice Making Mortgage Payments: You’re likely used to making rent payments, but it still may be a good idea to prepare for your mortgage payments.
 Consider establishing what your monthly mortgage payment would be based on your earlier research and set that amount aside each month (or figure out what you’ll need to do to get your budget to the point where you can do that).
-Consider putting these funds in a separate account to make sure you don’t touch the money — and eventually using this for your down payment or to make some future mortgage payments.
+Therefore, consider putting these funds in a separate account to make sure you don’t touch the money — and eventually using this for your down payment or to make some future mortgage payments.

 Sarah Szczypinski is a journalist for Credit.com specializing in credit repair, student loans, budgeting and other personal finance topics.
 Her work is featured on MSN, GOBankingRates, The Huffington Post, Lexington Law and CreditRepair.com, among others.
 She lives in Seattle with her husband and son.